-I am a PhD candidate in Human Centered Design and Engineering at University of Washington.
+I am an Assistant Professor in Informatics at University of California, Irvine.
 I research, design and build technologies that empower people to engage in positive behaviors through a human centered approach.
 My work draws on people's lived experiences and expert practices to support the implementation of evidence based behavioral interventions.
-My research informs understanding on how technology can support healthy behaviors, and can be designed to support new ways of delivering existing interventions using technology.
+My research informs understanding on how technology can support healthy behaviors, and can be designed to support new ways of delivering interventions using technology.

+I received my PhD in Human Centered Design and Engineering at University of Washington.
 I completed a MS in Computer Science at Harvard University, and a BS in Computer Science at Jacobs University Bremen in Germany.
 I worked on research teams at Microsoft Research, FXPAL, Intel Labs and NASA Jet Propulsion Lab.

 I run initiatives to broaden participation in computing and engineering.
 I have grown the Outreach program in the HCDE department.
 I led students from University of Washington in teaching design and engineering workshops with thousands of K-12 students and teachers from across the Seattle area and Washington state.

 I have been lucky to experience diverse international environments.
 I lived, studied and taught in Romania, France, Germany, Israel, Peru and the US.